adrulpz/digital-garden-jekyll-template/_notes/Can TMTDyn be used to Model Inflatable Space Manipulators.md

 2. **Handling Nonlinear Material Properties**

     - While TMTDyn supports various constitutive models, further evaluation is needed to determine its ability to accurately represent nylon-based inflatable structures.
 Unlike highly extensible elastomers, nylon has low stretchability but exhibits significant membrane tension-stiffening under pressure.
-    - Would combining TMTDyn’s fast solvers with an external FEM validation improve the accuracy of simulations?
+    - Would combining TMTDyn's fast solvers with an external FEM validation improve the accuracy of simulations?

 ### 5. Next Steps

-- Validate TMTDyn’s feasibility for modeling large, flexible, inflatable arms.
+- Validate TMTDyn's feasibility for modeling large, flexible, inflatable arms.
 - Determine whether ROM is sufficient or if a more detailed beam-based model is needed.